jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 <img src="/assets/Prototype9.png" alt="Shapes UML"  width = "90%" align="center" style="padding-right: 35px;">

-Notice that a `Shape` object can reside within `RegisteredBreeder` as well as `Shapes`.
-This can feel a bit disorienting as well, since I don't think we've seen this type of relationship before.
-It's fine because `RegisteredBreeder` maintains an object instance as part of the creational portion of the design, and `Shapes` maintains an object instance as part of the structural portion of the design.
+Notice that a `Shape` object can reside within `RegisteredBreeder` with a [__HAS-A__](https://jhumelsine.github.io/2023/09/01/parts-is-parts.html#has-a) relationship as well as reside within `Shapes` with its own __HAS-A__ relationship.
+This can feel a bit disorienting, since I don't think we've seen this type of double __HAS-A__ relationship before.
+It's fine because `RegisteredBreeder` maintains an object instance as part of its registry, and `Shapes` maintains an object instance as part of the structural behaviors.

-The `Shapes with(Shape shape)` method returns a reference to `this` so that `Shape` objects can be added in a chain.
+The `Shapes with(Shape shape)` method returns a reference to `this` so that `Shape` objects can be added as a chain.

-I also noticed that when a shape is acquired in `Shapes` it tends to make a temporary copy, which is not used.
+I also noticed that when a `Shape` is acquired in `Shapes` it tends to make a temporary copy, which is not preserved.
 It becomes orphaned immediately, which makes it a candidate for garbage collection.
 This design intentionally prioritizes correctness and clarity over allocation minimization.
 A production system might optimize this, but doing so would obscure the intent of acquisition semantics.

 Here is the implementation for `Shapes`:
 ```java